Free Claims Adjuster Study Guide

 Tips For Free Claims Adjuster Study Material

 After you have reviewed all your test material I want you to take a week before you take the exam.
 Use this week to take as many practice questions as you can.
 Everyone needs practice, right?

 My advice is to perform study sprints to prevent fatigue.
-This means take breaks after every 20-minute session.
+This means taking breaks after every 20-minute session.
 Set a timer so that you are not constantly looking at the clock.

-Next, after each 20 minute study session take a five-minute break in between walk around the house.
+Next, after each 20-minute study session take a five-minute break in between walking around the house.
 Maybe watch a short video clip but get up away from the computer.

 This is a recommendation that will help your brain refresh itself…